heig-iict-ida/crpo/README.md

 ## Installation instructions

 Clone or download this repo in a folder named `crpo` at the root of your home folder.
-The paths in `utils/config.py` assume the files are at this location, but they can also be changed if the location is different: just change cpao_root = os.path.join(home, 'crpo') to your path.
+The paths in `utils/config.py` assume the files are at this location, but they can also be changed if the location is different: just change 'crpo' in `cpao_root = os.path.join(home, 'crpo')` to your path.

 Either i) create a conda environment: `conda create --name crpo python=3.8`, activate it: `conda activate crpo`, and install *torch*, *pytorch_transformers*, *transformers*, *kivy*, and *nltk*, individually with `pip install`, or ii) simply run `conda env create -f crpo.yml` to create the environment with the necessary packages and then `conda activate crpo`.